SamPatt/close-encounters-of-the-cute-kind/README.md

 ---
 Growing up I remember playing simple maze adventures games with my Dad in MS-DOS.
 This game is meant to emulate that style.
 If you have fond memories of those games too, send me a message and tell me your favorite!

+### Game Instructions

+The game uses keyboard arrow keys to navigate a maze in space.
+Either mouse or keyboard can be used to make game choices.

 ### Technologies used